 The third source of growth is conversion, which allows Jesus to be spread further into the community.
 Conversion occurs when those who do not know Jesus come to know him.

 In previous decades, most of our growth was biological and transfer.
 Many of our members came from other churches.
 Our young people were exhorted to continue to support the church when they became adults.
-"Staying in the church" was often given more emphasis than having a relationship with our Savior.
+“Staying in the church” was often given more emphasis than having a relationship with our Savior.
 We did not always see that children must be nourished spiritually if we expect them to stay with us.
-We wanted children to stay with the church, but we did not do much to achieve that goal other than to lay the burden on the parents.
+We wanted children to stay with the church, but as a church, we did not do much to achieve that goal other than to lay the burden on the parents.

 An effective children’s ministry will facilitate church growth through biological growth, transfer growth and conversion.